 In addition, the document does not describe at all how to consider this natural hydrologic effect, but rather, suggests that the “man-made” sources of alteration could be reviewed and modified (such as a “dam reregulation”) to address it.

 The draft report implies that the proposed solution to address climate change impacts on the hydrologic regime is to restore the flow regime to protect the uses that existed before there were any recognized impacts from climate change.
 This is an unrealistic and unreasonable approach to naturally occurring changes in the environment.

-Others….?

 Carefully review the document and remove or edit text that implies policy recommendations.

 The use of case law in the draft implies that this is a policy document and EPA is framing its argument to support a policy decision, rather than a technical document explaining the scientific state of the issue.
 For example, EPA states on page 40, “CWA case law has affirmed that the distinction between water quantity and water quality is artificial and that sufficient water quantity may be necessary in order to protect designated uses and meet anti degradation requirements.”
 While sufficient water quantity MAY be necessary in order to protect designated uses, this assessment of case law (with only one example) is not only an example of a policy statement, but also would seem to be an overstatement of the body of case law.